pantheon-systems/documentation/source/content/myisam-to-innodb.md

 <Alert title="Warning" type="danger">

 This is an unofficial script and is not supported by Pantheon.
 We highly recommend making a backup of your database before running this script.
+Always make sure to delete the file/script once you are successful converting your database.

 </Alert>